Dynamical thermalization and turbulence in social stratification models: Results for KZ like turbulence in SSS models

 The pumping leads to a growth of total norm $\eta$ as it is shown in Fig.~\ref{fig8} for the SSS model (at $\beta=4$, $N=379$) and the RMT case taken from \cite{ourturb} (at $\beta=1$, $N=512$).
 After a certain time $t_{st}$ a chaotic spreading of norm $\eta$ over linear states reaches the states with absorption and the norm growth is stopped and the system enters in the steady-state regime.
 For both models, we have roughly $t_{st} \sim 2^{18}$.
 However, for the RMT model we have at $t \sim 2^9$ an intermediate plateau only slightly below the final value while for the SSS model there is an additional increase of $\eta$ for $2^{17}<t<2^{19}$.
 We attribute this to the fact that the factor $f=0.1$ in (\ref{eqHdef}) is small and thus the linear links couple diagonal energy states in a relatively narrow energy band while for the RMT case in \cite{ourturb} such matrix transition couple all states inside the energy band.

 In Fig.~\ref{fig9}, we show the energy dependence of the steady-state norm distribution $\rho_m$ obtained in the regime of KZ turbulence for the SSS model ($t=2^{26}$) and the RMT model ($t=2^{22}$).
 The time evolution of norm $\eta(t)$ for these two cases is shown in Fig.~\ref{fig8}.
 At high energies both distributions demonstrate an approximate algebraic decay $\rho_m \propto 1/(E_m-E_g)^{s_0}$ with the exponents $s_0 =1.130 \pm 0.004$ for the RMT case from \cite{ourturb} and $s_0 = 1.52 \pm 0.01$ for the SSS case.
 Here $E_g$ is the approximate spectral lower boundary ($E_g=-4$ for SSS and $E_g=-1$ for RMT).
-For the RMT case the exponent $s_0$ is close to the theoretical value for the KZ turbulence \cite{zakharovbook,ourturb}.
-For the SSS model we have $s_0 =1.52$ being noticeably higher than the theoretical value $s_0=1$.
+For the RMT case the exponent $s_0$ is close to the theoretical value $s_0=1$ for the KZ turbulence \cite{zakharovbook,ourturb} (see Eq.(3.1.10a) in \cite{zakharovbook}, also Eq.(5) in \cite{ourturb}).
+For the SSS model we have $s_0 =1.52$ being noticeably higher than the theoretical value $s_0=1$ obtained theoretically for acoustic waves with linear spectrum $\omega_k =c k$ and 4-waves nonlinear interaction \cite{zakharovbook}.
 We attribute this deviation to a smaller system size (smaller $N$ cases have higher $s_0$ values as it is seen for the RMT model cases in Fig.~1 of \cite{rmtprl}).
 Also in the SSS model the links of the matrix $A$ in (\ref{eqHdef}) are rather local in energy, due to the small scaling factor $f=0.1$ while in the RMT case and wave turbulence \cite{zakharovbook} the couplings have a significantly broader range.
+Furthermore, the spectrum $E_m$ of the SSS model is only approximately linear in mode number $m$ since there are random fluctuations of eigenenergies of the linear system (\ref{eqHdef}).
+We argue that these particular features of the SSS model are responsible for the difference between the values of the theoretical and numerical exponents $s_0$.
+Also we should note that the acoustic turbulence with a purely linear wave spectrum without dispersion usually has three-wave interactions \cite{kuznetsov2,kuznetsov3} while in our model we have the case of four-wave interactions and a randomly fluctuating spectrum of linear modes (thus their spectrum is only approximately linear).

 Fig.~\ref{fig9} shows results for $\gamma=0.01$ for both models but we checked that for $\gamma=0.005$ the results give rather similar algebraic like distributions $\rho_m$ (apart from the total norm value).